 Lars

-Fitness and performance writer - Published April 25, 2026
+Writer, Strength & Performance - Published April 25, 2026

 Building muscle is not about finding one magic lift, one perfect supplement stack, or one punishing workout that leaves you wrecked.
 The real drivers are more straightforward than that: you need resistance training that gives your muscles a reason to adapt, nutrition that supports growth, and recovery that lets your body turn training into progress.